I DON’T WANT TO BE ALONE

 2. Many decisions we make hinge on how much we trust others, built on past dealings with a person OR their reputation.

-A study used MRI to brain-scan participants while playing a Trust Game with various partners who – by reputation – were pre-labeled as fair, unfair & indifferent, in order to make trust-based decisions together.
+A study used MRI to brain-scan participants while playing a Trust Game with various partners who – by social reputation – were pre-labeled as fair, unfair & indifferent, in order to make trust-based decisions together.

 Any activated part of the brain uses more oxygen, so the more oxygenated blood that flows into an area, the stronger the signal.